Chat with us on WhatsApp!

 • Dependent on third-party protective cases

 Consumer devices prioritize aesthetics, weight, and cost considerations over industrial durability.
-While some consumer tablets may claim "durability," they lack the formal certifications and systematic engineering approaches that characterize purpose-built industrial devices.
+While some consumer tablets may claim "durability," they lack the formal certifications and systematic engineering approaches that characterize purpose-built industrial rugged tablets.

 Operating Environment Comparison